Troubleshooting

 I’m facing an issue with my CCC container managed by Podman.
 The container stops unexpectedly after a few hours of inactivity.

-Remove the existing CCC container: podman rm -f ccc
+Stop and remove the existing CCC container: podman rm -f ccc

 Reset Podman settings: podman system reset

-Prevent user session inactivity: loginctl enable-linger $UID
+Enable linger for the current user to prevent session inactivity: loginctl enable-linger $UID

 I cannot access CCC on Mozilla Firefox even after clicking the Accept the risk and continue button.